A divided nation asks: What’s holding our country together?

 Davis, who serves on the school board in suburban Cobb County, was part of a wave of Black women elected to public office in recent years.
 Women like her led the charge that ushered Biden to an unlikely victory in Georgia.

-“I think the election was totally paid for and rigged by the Democrats.
-I believe there was huge amounts of fraud and representation and illegal processing,” said Pamela Allen, a 72-year-old retiree from Holiday, Florida, who has supported Trump since he came down the escalator in Trump Tower in 2015 to announce his candidacy.

-Allen, who worked as a poll watcher in Pasco County, said she saw no problems on Election Day.
+Pamela Allen, 72, worked as a poll watcher in Pasco County, Florida and saw no problems on Election Day.
+But the Trump supporter still believes the election was fraudulent.

-“Here in Pasco I have to admit it was very well done,” she said.
-But she believes things she's seen on the conservative Trump-favored Newsmax about alleged voter fraud in other states.
-She is “baffled” as to why Attorney General William Barr hasn't arrested anyone, and “amazed” that the Supreme Court didn't rule in Trump's favor.
-Barr, viewed by Democrats as a staunch Trump loyalist, instead made clear he had seen no evidence of widespread fraud.

-Allen believes that if Biden takes office, he will retire quickly, leaving the presidency to Vice President-elect Kamala Harris.
-She also thinks House Speaker Nancy Pelosi will become vice president.
-However, Allen hopes Trump will prevail prior to Inauguration Day, Jan.
-20.
+“I think the election was totally paid for and rigged by the Democrats,” said the retiree.

 In suburban Michigan, a coalition of suburban women achieved what they set out to do — help evict Trump from the White House.
 But Lori Goldman, in Oakland County, Michigan, who runs the group Fems for Dems, can’t shake the sense that their mission now is more critical than it’s ever been.